-The Diversey Corporation was founded in 1923 by August Kochs and son, Herbert W. Kochs, as a specialty subsidiary of Victor Chemical Works, their Chicago-based industrial cleaner business that was founded two decades earlier, in 1902.
+The Diversey Corporation was founded on August 4, 1923 by August Kochs and son, Herbert W. Kochs, as a specialty subsidiary of Victor Chemical Works, their Chicago-based industrial cleaner business that was founded two decades earlier, in 1902.

 The Kochs wanted to give their new organization a name that “would not limit them, one that had no connotation, and did not mean a thing”.
 They discussed this while lunching at a restaurant on Diversey Avenue in Chicago.
 When the elder Kochs looked out at the street sign he had his name.
 Herbert remained chairman of Diversey, Inc. for 35 years.